 |More in 70mm reading:|

-Large Format in Brazil / 70mm In Rio
+Large Format in Brazil, part I: 70mm in Rio

 |Mr. Orion de Faria and the Incol 70/35 projector in a TV talk show broadcasted on October 10th 2007.
 Picture courtesy Strong – Produtos de Cinema|

 In later years, his son Orion Jardim de Faria would start his own enterprise, in order to design and build film projectors for 16, 35, and 70 mm gauges.
 Orion’s factory started in 1956, but in 1976 he acquired 50% of another Brazilian projector manufacturer Empresa Cinematográfica TRIUMPHO Ltda, until, in end of the 1990’s, both factories were completely shut down.

 Graças ao Dr. Paulo Roberto, esta se fazendo mais uma vez o reconhecimento a um dos desbravadores na cinematografia nacional.
 Agradeço ao amigo Paulo por esta homenagem a meu pai.

 Thanks to Dr. Paulo Roberto, the acknowledging of one of the pioneers in the national cinematography is being done once more.
 I thank to my friend Paulo for the homage done to my father.